If you’re looking for somewhere to go whale watching in Kauai, Hawaii then you’re in the right place.

 Poipu Beach

-One of the best places to go whale watching in Kauai is on Poipu Beach.
+Based on my own experience, I’d say the best place to go whale watching in Kauai is on Poipu Beach.

 Poipu Beach is a glorious sandy beach located on Kauai’s southern shore.
 It’s popular for snorkeling, surfing and whale watching during whale season.

-You can often see whales splashing about on the horizon whilst sitting on the beach.
-The crystal clear waters make it easy to spot them.
+From Poipu Beach, you can often see whales splashing about on the horizon whilst sitting on the beach.
+The crystal clear waters make it really easy to spot them.

-Find out where to see whales in Oahu.
+Find out where to see whales in Oahu too!

 Kilauea Lighthouse